ajvincent/ts-morph-structures/docs/guides/StructureClasses.md

  * @param userConsole - a callback for conversion failures.
  * @param assertNoFailures - if true, assert there are no conversion failures.
  *
- * @returns the root structure, the root node, and any failures during recursion.
+ * @returns the root structure, and any failures during recursion.
  */
 declare function getTypeAugmentedStructure(
   rootNode: NodeWithStructures,